Jean-Baptiste du Casse: War of the Spanish Succession

-In later years he performed and committed a number of notable acts.
-In 1702, he defeated John Benbow near Santa Marta in what is known as the action of August 1702.
-Two years later he fought in the vanguard on the Intrépide during the Battle of Vélez-Málaga.
-In 1708, while in Spanish service, he commanded the Spanish treasure fleet during its annual voyage, suffering very few losses (a rarity at the time).
+Two years later, du Casse, commanding Intrépide, fought in the vanguard of a Franco-Spanish fleet during the Battle of Málaga.
+In 1708, he commanded the Spanish treasure fleet during its annual voyage to Spain, suffering very few losses (a rarity at the time).
 For this he was awarded the Order of the Golden Fleece, the highest Spanish award possible.
+In the same year, du Casse also fought in Wager's Action, a British victory over a Franco-Spanish squadron.

-In 1714 he commanded the French fleet during the Siege of Barcelona.
+In 1714 he commanded the French fleet during the siege of Barcelona.

 Governorship of Saint-Domingue

 He was governor of Saint-Domingue from 1691 to 1703.
 He died on 25 June 1715 in the town of Bourbon-l'Archambault.

 In popular culture

 In the video game Assassin's Creed IV: Black Flag, Du Casse's nephew serves as one of the antagonists and the first boss.
 In the game, his name is Julien, and is 33 at his time of death in 1715, coincidentally the same year his uncle died as well.

 This character took to sea at a young age and fought alongside his real life uncle in the War for Spanish Succession, before deserting in favor of a brief tenure as a slave trader and subsequently as a mercenary prior to the game's start.
 He was one of the Templars in the game, while he was accompanied by Woodes Rogers and Laureano de Torres y Ayala.